 A Final Word

-In closing, we do not accept money, gifts or samples from pet food companies in exchange for special consideration in the preparation of our reviews.
+The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

-05/19/2018 Last Update
+03/04/2022 Last Update